Jan Geersing

 Jan Geersing (30 July 1940 – 17 February 2021) was a Dutch politician of the Reformed Political League and later Christian Union, who served as a member of the Friesland Parliament and as Mayor of Ferwerderadeel.

 Early life and career in education

 Jan Geersing was born in the village of Leutingewolde, Drenthe to a mother from Friesland and a father from Drenthe.
 He spoke West Frisian and Dutch from early childhood and studied Latin and Ancient Greek at the University of Groningen.
 In the early 1960s, he was a teacher of classical languages at Grotius College Heerlen, the only Protestant high school in Limburg, Netherlands.
-In 1966, he became a teacher of classical languages at of the Leeuwarden Christian Gymnasium, Christelijk Gymnasium Beyers Naudé.
+In 1966, he became a teacher of classical languages at the Leeuwarden Christian Gymnasium, Christelijk Gymnasium Beyers Naudé.
 In 1981, he became its vice principal.

 Political career

 Counselor and Friesland Parliament Member

 Geersing became politically active, initially alongside his career in education.
 He was chairman of the council in Ferwerderadeel.
 He also became chairman of the Reformed Political League (GPV) Friesland Provincial Contact Council, the body that connected local and provincial politics.